Kino offers a sturdy transfer of Ashby’s overlooked and still quite volatile feature film debut.

-This early contender for Blu-ray set of the year is a beautiful, painstakingly contextualized restoration of a genre- and medium-bending masterpiece.
+This set is a beautiful, painstakingly contextualized restoration of a genre- and medium-bending masterpiece.

 The miniseries derives its politics less from platitude than from an uncompromising sense of emotional irony.